 These sensors can likewise be utilized to check soil health and measure soil saltiness.
 Soil with unnecessary salt substances will in general be brighter in the infrared range, which can assist with identifying the soil which needs more water system and treatment.

-The utilization of thermal sensors can assist with optimizing the irrigation framework.
+The utilization of thermal sensors can assist in optimizing the irrigation framework.
 The heat emitted from any source is displayed as a lighter tone in the infrared range.
 After irrigation a farmer can send an aerial Long-frequency Infrared sensor or LWIR over his fields to check which regions are radiating heat due to poor water systems, so the issues with the irrigation framework can be fixed.

 Satellite sensors can cover a wide assortment of capacities.
 As they can bypass climate conditions, they are ideal for horticultural observing.
 Aside from the Radar and microwave sensors, the GPS from the satellites gives exact location information which is fundamental in new agricultural innovations like self-operated farming hardware and self-driving farm vehicles.

 Advantages of Remote Sensing and GIS in Agriculture